Loss of Wildlife Habitat

 Certified Wildlife Habitats (TM)

-To achieve this goal, the City must meet education and community project requirements and have a minimum of 200 homes, 6 community sites (office buildings, parks, places of worship, homeowner associations, etc.), and 5 schools certified by NWF.
+Community Wildlife Habitat program where residents and communities can collaborate to help provide the requirements of all wildlife: food, water, cover, and places to raise young.
+To participate, the City must meet education and community project requirements and have homes, community sites (office buildings, parks, places of worship, homeowner associations, etc.), and schools certified by NWF.
 Property owners who provide the four basic elements of habitat can apply for certification at the National Wildlife Federation website.

 NWF reviews applications and mails certificates indicating the property is a Certified Wildlife Habitat.
 NWF provides a 1-year membership in return for an application fee.
 Every certification in